ArvindParekh/Lofi-Music-App/CONTRIBUTING.md

 ## Issue Tracker 🗒️

-Check out the [Issue Tracker](https://github.com/ArvindParekh/lofi-music-app/issues) to find tasks and bugs that you can help with.
+Check out the [Issue Tracker](https://github.com/ArvindParekh/Lofi-Music-App/issues) to find tasks and bugs that you can help with.

+### Issue Assignment

+Simply comment `/assign` on an issue, and our GitHub Action will automatically assign the issue to you.

 ## Contact